 Now, this is where the plot falls apart.
 Without revealing any spoilers, it’s enough to say that in order for this movie to be believable, you’d have to be convinced that after Tom’s wife has died in a preventable car accident caused by another driver, he doesn’t think the other driver should be held legally responsible through a criminal case or through a lawsuit.
 In reality, police and lawyers would definitely be involved, but that’s never shown in this movie.

-In addition, the way that Tom finds out the identity of the driver is completely ludicrous because it’s information he could easily get through a police report or his insurance company.
+In addition, the way that Tom finds out the identity of the driver is convoluted and completely ludicrous.
+In the real world, it would be information that he could easily get through a police report or his insurance company.
 This wasn’t a minor fender bender.
 This was a car wreck that resulted in someone’s death, and the driver who caused the accident could be in legal trouble because of it.
 And with insurance companies involved too, there would have to be an investigation, so the drivers’ identities wouldn’t be mysteries to each other.
 But the movie ignores all those pesky details and goes straight into Tom playing private detective on his own, with some assistance from Maya.

 Several scenes in the movie show Tom in the office of his female therapist (played by Kelsey Scott), who notices that Tom is oddly detached from his emotions, because she has to point out that he won’t even say Beth’s name.
 Tom tells the therapist that before his wife’s death, he was mildly content.
-After her death, all the things he used to enjoy seem trivial now.
-She tells Tom that although people can grieve in different ways, his avoidance of dealing with the emotional pain could hurt him in the long run.
+After her death, all the things that he used to enjoy seem trivial to him now.
+Tom’s therapist tells him that although people can grieve in different ways, his avoidance of dealing with the emotional pain could hurt him in the long run.
 She recommends that he go out and meet new people.